roboskel/robot_treasure_hunting_viz/README.md

     roslaunch robot_treasure_hunting robo_treasure.launch
     ```

-5. Go to rviz and Add the Marker that publishes to the *treasure_viz/rviz_marker_topic* topic.
+5. Go to rviz and Add the Marker that publishes to the */treasure_viz/treasure_marker* topic.

-6. Then, navigate the robot via rviz and ...
+6. Then, after selecting the missing object, navigate the robot via rviz and ...
 Enjoy!